The Himalaya Articles

 Top 10 Himalayan Trekking Holidays

 At Mountain Kingdoms, we’re absolutely passionate about the Himalaya.
-Spanning five countries – India, Nepal, Bhutan, Tibet and Pakistan – the Himalayan range contains nine of the ten highest mountains on the planet as well as thousands of smaller peaks, fertile valleys, sparkling rivers, dramatic glaciers and azure lakes.
-Alongside the endlessly stunning scenery is a wealth of cultural interest, evidenced by the variety of language, dress, customs and beliefs of the people that call the Himalaya home....
+Spanning five countries – India, Nepal, Bhutan, Tibet and Pakistan – the Himalayan range contains nine of the ten highest mountains on the planet as well as thousands of smaller peaks, fertile valleys, sparkling rivers, dramatic glaciers and azure lakes. ...
 Read more

 Mountain Culture: Three Sherpa Festivals

 Visits to the Himalaya are packed with new and exciting experiences and include chances to immerse yourself into captivating cultures.
-Experiencing local villages and attending monasteries gives...
+Seeing local villages and attending monasteries gives travellers time to experience traditions....
 Read more

 Our top 10 reasons to go trekking in the Annapurnas